r58Playz/terraos/README.md

 All features work out of the box.
 Update your TerraOS rootfs, since this was fixed in a newer version.

 ### Dedede
-To fix WiFi, run `sudo modprobe ccm iwlmvm`.
+To fix WiFi, run `sudo modprobe -a ccm iwlmvm`.
 Audio is broken.